Poems

 The Path of Survival (For Frank Morgan)

 S.O.B.
-Sonnet XXIII (For Charles Mingus) and
+Sonnet XXIII (For Charles Mingus)

 September's Search for Duende